Who is Justin Jones? Democrat expelled from Tennessee House of Representatives over mass shooting protests

 When he won his election in 2022, defeating State Representative Mike Stewart as the representative for Tennessee's 52nd district, he tweeted that he made history.
 "My name is Justin Jones.
 I'm a 26 year-old community organizer, been arrested over 14 times for good trouble, and I look forward to serving as the next state representative of District 52 (the most diverse district in TN)," he wrote.

-Jones often calls his activism "good trouble," referencing late civil rights icon and U.S. Rep. John Lewis (D-GA) who referred to his decades-long activism work and peaceful protesting as "good trouble."
+Jones often calls his activism "good trouble," referencing late civil rights icon and U.S. Rep. John Lewis, of Georgia, who referred to his decades-long activism work and peaceful protesting as "good trouble."

 When Jones and Pearson were expelled after last week's protests, many came to their defense, including former President Barack Obama and President Joe Biden.